jxmked/Script-Thing/Binary & Decimal/README.md

 | 0 * 2 ^ 1 | 0 | 0 |
 | 1 * 2 ^ 0 | 1 | ***5*** |

-> Note: If binary is a has decimal value like "0101.11",
+> Note: If binary has decimal value like "0101.11",
 > just continue decreasing the raised power in negative state like

 | Calculate | Answer | Total Sum |